Cincinnati Theft Crimes Lawyer

 Depending on the circumstances surrounding your theft offense, the prosecuting attorney may not want to take it to trial.
 Instead, they might prefer to offer you a reduced sentence in return for an early guilty plea.
 Of course, before you consider accepting such a deal, you would be wise to negotiate its terms first.

-Over the years, the Suhre & Associates, LLC, team has negotiated countless plea bargain deals with prosecutors in Cincinnati.
+Over the years, the Suhre & Associates DUI and Criminal Defense Lawyers, team has negotiated countless plea bargain deals with prosecutors in Cincinnati.
 As such, we understand what they need to see and hear before they will offer more lenient terms.
 When you hire us, we will work tirelessly to try to land you a favorable deal.

 Represent You at Your Trial